canyon289/canyon289.github.io/dev/content/TmuxScripting.md

 Tmux, a terminal multiplexer, makes it easier to switch between the terminals running these processes, but starting them manually is a pain

-Luckily tmux supports scripting which makes solving this problem really easy.
+Luckily Tmux supports scripting which makes solving this problem really easy.

 # Tmux script
 The shell script below runs all the commands needed to start a blogging